 Q. What happens if my baby has a positive (abnormal) screen?

 When there is a positive screen, parents will be contacted by their baby's physician.
 Sometimes only a repeat screening test is needed.
 In other instances, the baby will be referred to a medical management center for a diagnostic work-up and treatment if needed.
 Specialists will be available to work with the family, explaining the condition and next steps that should be taken to assure the best possible health outcome for a baby.

-Q. What happens to the NBS dried blood spot sample after testing is complete?
+Q. What happens to the NBS dried blood spot card after testing is complete?

 The laboratory saves one full blood spot circle for use by the child or family in case it is ever needed in the future.
 Because most babies have normal results and additional testing is not needed, a couple extra spots are often left over.
 All directly identifiable information (name, address, birth date, etc) is removed from these spots.
 They are labeled with a code, and then stored at the Michigan Neonatal Biobank, the storage facility for the Michigan BioTrust for Health.